metayeti/mINI/README.md

 It conforms to the following format:
 - section and key names are case insensitive
+- whitespace around sections, keys and values is ignored
 - empty section or key names are ignored
 - keys that do not belong to a section are ignored
 - comments are lines that begin with a semicolon